PrefectHQ/prefect/docs/tutorials/testing.md

     assert my_favorite_flow().result() == 42
 ```

+!!! note Session scoped fixture
+    In this example, the fixture is scoped to run once for the entire test session.
+In most cases, you will not need a clean database for each test and just want to isolate your test runs to a test database.
+Creating a new test database per test creates significant overhead, so we recommend scoping the fixture to the session.
+If you need to isolate some tests fully, you can use the test harness again to create a fresh database.

 ## Unit testing tasks

 To test an individual task, you can create a flow inside of your test: